A Kindle is a great alternative to carrying books. Though many traditional book lovers disagree, there are many inarguable benefits to using a Kindle.

 - Release the button

-The second part of your Kindle Fire that may need replacing is the battery itself.
-If none of the reset processes gets the device charging, you can open the device and swop out the old battery with a new one.
+If none of the reset processes gets the device charging, you can open the device and swap out the old battery for a new one.

-- Push a plastic opening tool (available at iFixit) in between the two panels and slide it all along the edge to separate them by releasing clips.
+- Push a plastic opening tool in between the two panels and slide it all along the edge to separate them by releasing clips

 - Pull the back case away from the rest of the device

-- There are two battery cells which you can now lift them a bit while you also remove the battery connector from its socket.
+- There are two battery cells which you can now lift a bit while you also remove the battery connector from its socket

-- Place the new battery in the Kindle Fire’s casing, slide the battery connector into the socket.
+- Place the new battery in the Fire’s casing, slide the battery connector into the socket

 However, it’s advisable to ask Amazon’s customer care to assist.
-Remember if your device is still within its one year warranty period, you may be able to get the problem tended to for free.
+Remember, if your device is still within its one-year warranty period, you might be able to get the problem fixed free of charge.

-As an alternative your local technical expert may do a better job of replacing a part than your own DIY attempt.
+As an alternative, your local technical expert might do a better job of replacing a part than your own DIY attempt.